pawREP/ACVIEmblemCreator/README.md

 </div>

 ## How to use:
   *Before you do anything, make a backup of your save file.
 This tool imports emblems directly into your save file and, while unlikely, save file corruption is always a possibility.
 Better save than sorry.
-You can find your save file under `%AppData%\Roaming\ArmoredCore6\{SteamID}\AC60000.sl2`.*
+You can find your save file under `%AppData%\Roaming\ArmoredCore6\{SteamID}\AC60000.sl2`.
+Also be aware that modding always comes with risks.
+While there is currently no indication that importing emblems is unsafe, it's neither a guarantee nor does it mean the situation can't change in the future.
+Proceed at your own risk!*

 With that out of the way, get the latest release version **[here](https://github.com/pawREP/ACVIEmblemCreator/releases/latest)** and follow the instructions below.